AlibabaCloudDocs/elasticsearch/intl.en-US/API Reference/Elasticsearch instances/Configure clusters/UpdateDict.md

 # UpdateDict

-Call updatedict to updates the user dictionary for an Elasticsearch instance.
+Call updatedict to update the user dictionary for an Elasticsearch instance.

 ## Debugging